sharsil/favicorn/README.md

 ## Usage

+There are 3 search modes:
+* search by direct favicon URL;
+* search by file;
-There are 3 search modes: by direct favicon URL, by file, and by domain (guessing possible favicons).
+* and search by domain (guessing possible favicons).

 Search by a specific favicon URL (`--uri`, `-u`):
 ```sh